Panasonic LX15 vs GF6

 Review summary: Panasonic LX15 vs GF6

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic LX15 or the Panasonic GF6 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Panasonic Lumix DMC-LX15: